Commencement Frequently Asked Questions (FAQs)

 General Questions

-Is there anything I need to do to make sure I am eligible to walk at the Commencement ceremony?
+Is there anything I need to do to make sure I am eligible to participate (walk) at the Commencement Ceremony?

-If you plan on attending the Commencement ceremony in May 2022, the online Apply to Graduate form on UCanWeb must be submitted by the appropriate deadline.**
+If you plan on attending the Commencement Ceremony in May 2026, the online Apply to Graduate/RSVP for Commencement form on UCanWeb must be submitted by the appropriate deadline.**

 **Deadline

-If you do not submit the form by the appropriate deadline, a $20 Apply To Graduate Late Fee will be imposed and you will not be eligible for guest tickets to the Commencement ceremony.
+If you do not submit the form by the appropriate deadline and you wish to participate (walk) in the May ceremony, you must submit a request and receive approval to walk late.
+Refer to the Late Request to Walk webpage.
 If you have questions regarding your degree requirements, please contact your Dean’s Office or your advisor.

 How do I get my cap, gown, and tassel?